-*Filters related to Reviews are only available to accounts with Proofing and Approvals and are not available on the Board View.
+*** Filters related to Approvals are only available in accounts with the Approvals feature.

-When you filter tasks, you filter all tasks in the selected folder, project or Space which are shared with you.
+When you filter tasks, you filter all tasks in the selected folder, project, or space that are shared with you.

-- Select a folder, project or Space from the left-hand Navigation panel.
-1
+- Select a folder, project, or space from the left-hand Navigation panel.

 You can use filters to generate a list of tasks assigned to you, to another user, or to multiple users.